 You should go to the doctor’s at least once a year to undergo a general examination that includes blood, urine, and electrocardiogram tests and whatever your doctor considers appropriate.

 Don’t be tricked by products that promise to improve your mental functions.
 These vitamin supplements may be good for your physical health, but they’re not proven to be beneficial for your brain.
 There’s no problem in consuming them (if the doctor says you can), but don’t expect miracles to happen.

 Enjoy healthy hobbies

 You can train your brain while practising fun activities.
-In addition to sudoku or word puzzles, it’s also advisable to do other activities that are good for your health, such as going on a picnic, playing a game of cards in the garden, solving riddles in the park or reading in a field.
+In addition to Sudoku or word puzzles, it’s also advisable to do other activities that are good for your health, such as going on a picnic, playing a game of cards in the garden, solving riddles in the park or reading in a field.
 This way you won’t only be exercising your mind, but will also be in contact with nature.
 Your body (and your brain) will thank you for this!

-Learn every day
+Learn one thing every day

 You may not want to go to another college or be too busy to add a course to your schedule.
 However, you could read a journal article about a scientific discovery, a travelogue about a city that you like or a text about natural remedies, for example.